 A Quick Look at the Warehouse Automation Market

-Establishing warehouse automation and control systems continues to be a growing movement across the warehouse sector, particularly as the growing e-commerce industry pushes organizations across a wide range of sectors to adjust to the expectations of digital consumers.
-A study from the ARC Advisory Group found that market revenues in the warehouse automation sector are expanding quickly and, beyond e-commerce, manufacturers and and distributors are going all in on efficiency gains as they face new demands.
+Establishing warehouse automation and control systems continue to be a growing movement across the warehouse sector, particularly as the growing e-commerce industry pushes organizations across a wide range of sectors to adjust to the expectations of digital consumers.
+A study from the ARC Advisory Group found that market revenues in the warehouse automation sector are expanding quickly and, beyond e-commerce, manufacturers and distributors are going all-in on efficiency gains as they face new demands.

 All of these investments in automation aren’t necessarily eliminating humans within the warehouse environment.
 A Quartz report discussing the way automation is changing society pointed out that online retail giant Amazon has been one of the largest drivers of warehouse automation innovation, as it has increased the number of robots used in its warehouses consistently over the course of the past few years.
 At the same time, Amazon has not reduced staff and has only ramped up new warehouse projects.
 All told, the situation here is fairly straightforward: Amazon used automation to reduce costs, creating new business.
 This demand has enabled Amazon to maintain its staff, not reduce it, despite its use of automation.

 The news source went so far as to point to the first industrial revolution – when investments in machines led to higher-paying jobs as factory workers were trained to repair and support the machines.
 This same process could unfold as automation takes hold in modern society.

 LEARN MORE: Introduction to warehouse automation »